lukashinsch/spring-boot-extended-logging-properties/README.md

 ## Notes

 - There is an open [issue](https://github.com/spring-projects/spring-boot/issues/1788) for spring boot to support additional logging properties via environment.
-What is asked for there should all be covered by this library.
+What is asked for there should all be covered by this library (TODO propose code changes as PR to spring boot repo).